Rose Valley financial scandal

-Origins and Operations
+Origins and operations

-The inception of the Rose Valley Group dates back to 1997, when Kajal Kundu, a former Life Insurance Corporation insurance salesman with extensive experience, founded Rose Resorts and Plantations in Tripura.
-Initially, the company focused on collective investment schemes linked to rose plantations, inviting investors to finance agricultural projects in return for promised dividends.
-However, this venture faced early regulatory challenges when, in 1999, the company sought formal approval from the Securities and Exchange Board of India (SEBI) but was denied due to non-compliance with regulatory requirements.
-Despite this setback, operations continued without authorization until a tragic incident in 2003, when Kajal Kundu's vehicle plunged into a lake while en route from Agartala to Guwahati, resulting in the deaths of him, his wife, and son.
-This event marked a significant turning point, with control shifting to his brother, Gautam Kundu, who would reshape the modest company into a sprawling financial entity marked by dubious practices.
+The Rose Valley Group was founded in 1997 by Kajal Kundu, a former Life Insurance Corporation insurance salesman.
+He started Rose Resorts and Plantations in Tripura, offering collective investment schemes linked to rose plantations.
+Investors were told they would receive dividends from agricultural projects.
+In 1999 the company sought approval from the Securities and Exchange Board of India (SEBI), but was denied for non-compliance with regulations.
+Operations continued without authorisation.
+In 2003 Kajal Kundu died along with his wife and son when his vehicle fell into a lake while travelling from Agartala to Guwahati.
+His brother, Gautam Kundu, then took control and expanded the company into a large financial operation.

-Under Gautam Kundu's leadership, the company was revitalized through the launch of the "Ashirvad" scheme, which became a fundamental part of Rose Valley's growth.
-This scheme, marketed as a real estate investment opportunity, allowed investors to deposit funds as booking amounts for land parcels.
-Upon maturity, investors had the option to either take possession of the allotted land or receive their principal back along with extraordinarily high interest rates, ranging from 11.96% to 17.65%—far exceeding typical bank rates.
-This model appealed to many low-income investors in eastern India, who were often unaware of the complicated terms but were drawn in by the tantalizing returns.
-Kundu strategically expanded the business from Tripura to other states, including West Bengal, Odisha, and Assam, setting up regional offices that acted as collection hubs staffed by aggressive agents earning large commissions.
+Under Gautam Kundu, the company launched the "Ashirvad" scheme, marketed as a real estate investment.
+Investors deposited money as booking amounts for land.
+At maturity, they could either take the land or get back their principal with interest rates of 11.96% to 17.65%, much higher than bank rates.
+The scheme attracted many low-income investors in eastern India.
+Kundu expanded from Tripura to West Bengal, Odisha, and Assam, setting up regional offices with agents who earned large commissions.

-Between 2005 and 2011, the company experienced rapid financial growth that caught the attention of regulators.
-Starting with modest collections of ₹3.75 crore during 2005-2006, deposits soared to ₹1,271.98 crore by 2009-2010.
-This explosive growth led the Economic Offences Investigation Cell, under the Left Front government, to formally alert SEBI on December 7, 2009, prompting a request for an investigation into the group's operations.
-However, despite this warning, collections continued to rise, reaching ₹2,016.32 crore by March 31, 2011—just as the political landscape shifted with the rise of the Trinamool Congress in West Bengal.
-It was during this peak in January 2011 that SEBI finally prohibited Rose Valley Real Estate and Construction Limited from raising more funds, although by that point, Kundu had already diversified into various sectors.
+Between 2005 and 2011 the company grew rapidly.
+Collections rose from ₹3.75 crore in 2005-2006 to ₹1,271.98 crore in 2009-2010.
+The Economic Offences Investigation Cell of the Left Front government alerted SEBI on December 7, 2009, requesting an investigation.
+Collections kept rising, reaching ₹2,016.32 crore by March 31, 2011.
+In January 2011, SEBI prohibited Rose Valley Real Estate and Construction Limited from raising more funds.
+By then Kundu had already diversified into other sectors.